dbbs-lab/bsb-core/docs/source/config/module/overview.rst

   {
     "my_cell_type": {
       "placement": {
-        "class": "my_package.MyStrategy"
+        "cls": "my_package.MyStrategy"
       }
     }
   }

 This dynamic loading is achieved by creating a node class with the ``@config.dynamic`` decorator instead of the node decorator.
-This will add a configuration attribute ``class`` to the node class and use the value of this class to create an instance of another node class, provided that the latter inherits from the former, enforcing the interface.
+This will add a configuration attribute ``cls`` to the node class and use the value of this class to create an instance of another node class, provided that the latter inherits from the former, enforcing the interface.